 Casual and comfortable clothing is best.
 Make sure you take clothes that you feel comfortable in, especially when it comes to your walking shoes.
 The newer quick-drying fabrics, shirts with ventilation and trousers that convert into shorts are all worth considering.

-Depending on the time of year you are going on safari, Africa can be either very chilly or very hot.
+Depending on the time of year you are going on safari, Africa can be very chilly or hot.
 During the winter months (June and July) safari destinations, such as Namibia and Botswana, are very cold in the early morning and late evening.
 This is magnified by a wind-chill factor that you will feel when on the back of an open-sided 4WD vehicle.